 During my school days, when our home appliances used to run out of order and serviceperson invited for repair, out of inquisitiveness I used to jump by his side to see what exactly he is doing with the machine.
 Staring at me he must be thinking why I am disturbing him to perform his job.
 Those days the words like IC, diodes, transistors, resistors seems very fascinating.

-In our place, the career path was fixed either become doctor or an engineer.
+In our place, the career path was fixed either become a doctor or an engineer.
 Exactly following the trend, I joined one of the esteemed engineering college of India and graduated in ‘Metallurgy and Material Science’ specialization.
-No idea why I did engineering, no clue where I would end up doing job.
+No idea why I did engineering, no clue where I would end up doing a job.
 Finally, I was placed in a manufacturing company in India and started working.
 Very happy that I have found a nice job, importantly salary and freedom to spend.

-Wherever I appeared for interview the HR person have one similar question to ask – Do you have SAP background?
+Wherever I appeared for an interview the HR person has one similar question to ask – Do you have SAP background?
 I said no I do not have, then I am sorry, there is no opportunity for you.
 Is it not an Irony that until someone doesn’t get a chance to work, how he/she will get an experience!!

-In the interview there were many questions asked from customizations and pricing/OTC concepts.
-I failed miserably since as an end user I had only seen SAP screen and few reports for example transactions like order creation (VA01), Customer Account Line Item Display (FBL5N), Customer Master data etc. and No idea how this SAP stuff works behind the screen.
+In the interview, there were many questions asked from customizations and pricing/OTC concepts.
+I failed miserably since as an end-user I had only seen SAP screen and few reports for example transactions like order creation (VA01), Customer Account Line Item Display (FBL5N), Customer Master data, etc. and No idea how this SAP stuff works behind the screen.

 I was clearly looking at my destination but how to overcome the hurdle of arranging money.
 Come what may, I will go for certification – somehow I arranged money with family and friends?

 I joined the course and started romancing with the classroom environment during the entire course duration.
 Now I was equipped with SAP knowledge and clearly able to correlate my domain experience with the SAP SD concepts.
 This day it’s curtain how this SAP stuff works behind the screen.
-On final day of the exam, Just before clicking submit button.
+On the final day of the exam, Just before clicking the submit button.
 I closed my eyes and said If I love it I will get it.
 I pressed the button; hurray, I passed the exam with excellence.

-Live your dreams and keeping trying some day you ought to make it true.
+Live your dreams and keeping trying someday you ought to make it true.